Brazil travel advice

 Oropouche virus disease

-Oropouche virus disease is a disease caused by the Oropouche virus, which is spread to humans through the bite of an infected small fly called a midge (also known as no-see-um) or possibly certain mosquitos.
+Oropouche virus disease (OVD) is a risk in this destination.
+It is a disease caused by the Oropouche virus, which is spread to humans through the bite of an infected small fly called a midge (also known as no-see-um) and possibly certain mosquitos.
 Symptoms usually include fever, headache, joint and muscle pain, chills, and sometimes nausea and vomiting.
 In some cases, aseptic meningitis (inflammation of the membranes that surround the brain) may occur.

 Protect yourself from midge and mosquito bites at all times.
-There is no vaccine or medication that protects against Oropouche virus disease.
+There is no vaccine or medication that protects against OVD.

 Insect bite and pest prevention